I faced my fears today and it did nothing to alleviate them. You couldn’t pay me enough to face them again.

 My legs by this stage were jelly.
 Now, this had taken all of 3 minutes driving on the cliff part of the road so far.
 I had a traffic jam of cars lined up behind me, a jam caused by, well, me.

-I begged my friend to talk to me about anything and she started listing the states of America she had yet to visit, what she intended to make in the kitchen when we got to Kirkwood and something about a dog named Blue.
+I begged my friend to talk to me about anything and, through her own tears of fear, she started listing the states of America she had yet to visit, what she intended to make in the kitchen when we got to Kirkwood and something about a dog named Blue.
 With my heart rate now faster than the Formula 1 car I was petrified I was driving, I then thought I’d have a heart attack and end up, again, over the side due to black out.

 I’m not sure would have been worse.
 Being able to actually see the valley below or driving it in a white out.